madskristensen/TaskRunnerTemplate/README.md

 - A great starting point
 - Easy to customize
 - Demonstrates best practices
+- Opens a welcome page to get you started

 Here's a screen shot of what the project template contains: